 Any patient engagement strategy requires some degree of investment, whether in time, money or both.
 But all things being equal, the platform shouldn’t be one that your medical office has to go out of its way in order to leverage its advantages.
 Patient engagement is all about enhancing communication by breaking down barriers.
 If the platform is unaffordable or doesn’t fit in with your existing infrastructure, then it could be a barrier in and of itself.

 4. Does the platform offer portability?

 While changing an EMR system is a large undertaking, and doesn’t come without its challenges, there are times where it has to be done.
 However, with the right engagement platform in place, it may be possible to shift to a new EMR system with minimal disruption, thus easing the process and minimizing communication gaps with your patients.
 This is especially true if the platform offers a patient portal.
 Using a portal platform that is independent of the EMR allows for a consistent patient experience if the time comes to switch EMR vendors.

 5. Does the platform come with comprehensive training and support?

 It’s usually a given that any software product will come with service and support, but not all service and support is the same.
 As a busy medical practice, you simply do not have the time to figure things out by trial and error.
-You need to have a reliable partner that can provide you the thorough training you need, when you need it.
-When issues do pop up, you need to be able to call and get an experienced support rep who can swiftly and competently resolve the issue.
-Reporting an issue and having to wait days for a resolution is barely any help at all.
+You need to have a reliable partner that can provide you the thorough training you need to use the tools you’ve invested in as well as provide refresher training for new employees.
+When issues do pop up, you need to be able to call and get an experienced support rep who can swiftly and pleasantly resolve the issue.
 Without good service and support, you will end up being frustrated and disappointed.

 Patient engagement hinges on the appropriate technological tools that your office and patients can adopt seamlessly.
 Tangible Solutions will work with you to ensure that your communication methods are tailored to your specific needs and what your patients prefer, thereby improving health outcomes and optimizing patient-centered care.